MetOffice/Vernier/documentation/Sphinx/user-manual/api.rst

    call profiler_write()

-Although their primary purpose is for system testing, the tests in ``profiler/tests/system_tests`` also serve as more fleshed-out examples on how calls to profiler are made.
+Although their primary purpose is for system testing, the tests in ``Vernier/tests/system_tests`` also serve as more fleshed-out examples on how calls to Vernier are made.